chromeos/low-latency-stylus/README.md

   needs to have their Chrome OS display resolution set to the “default” value.
 With other settings, additional GPU calculations may be needed to scale the output which makes direct rendering not possible.

-* Alpha in GPU brush shaders: due to direct rendering onto the front- buffer, using gradient alpha in GPU shaders can lead to unintentional darkening/lightening of previous strokes recorded in the back-buffer.
-  The current implementation works best with either 0% or 100% alpha for GPU-based brush shaders.

 ## Feedback and Bugs